Esylus/Coding-Standards/3_TestingStandards.md

 * They will test specific functionality of a method or class and have a clear pass / fail condition.
 * By writing unit tests, developers can make sure their code works and continues to work as they make changes to it in the future.
 * The test only fails when a new bug is introduced into the system or the requirements change.
 If it fails, it should be easy to understand why.
+* Unit testing is typically performed by the development team.

 ### 3.1 Unit Test Names